SC3020-Group10/Project2/README.md

 conda install pip
 ```

-6. Install python dependencies and import the TPC-H dataset into your PostgreSQL database by running `./setup.sh [Your PostgreSQL username] [Your PostgreSQL password]`
+6. Install python dependencies and import the TPC-H dataset into your PostgreSQL database by running `./setup.sh [Your PostgreSQL username] [Your PostgreSQL password]` if you are using bash or `setup.bat [Your PostgreSQL username] [Your PostgreSQL password]` if you are using command prompt

 Note: If TPC-H database is already installed locally, you can instead run `python -m pip install -r requirements.txt` to install the dependencies and create a `.env` file in the root folder.
 The .env file should be in this format